Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank protects itself with a shield and traps survivors inside their own shields.
+		// The Super Tank protects itself with a shield and throws propane tanks.
 		// Requires "st_shield.smx" to be installed.
 		"Shield Ability"
 		{